WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 This documentation covers development for your plugin to work with Gutenberg, to setup a development environment to work directly on Gutenberg, see the [CONTRIBUTING.md](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md) documentation.

 For simpler code, you can write JavaScript using ESNext and JSX syntax.
-This requires a transformation step to convert that syntax which a web browser may not understand, to one that it will.
-Webpack and babel are the tools that perform this transformation step.
+This requires a transformation step to convert that syntax, which a web browser may not understand, to one that it will.
+Webpack and Babel are the tools that perform this transformation step.

 [Webpack](https://webpack.js.org/) is a pluggable tool that processes JavaScript creating a compiled bundle that runs in a browser.
 [Babel](https://babeljs.io/) transforms JavaScript from one format to another.
 You use Babel as a plugin to Webpack to transform both ESNext and JSX to JavaScript.